 Two paths to choose from

 This tutorial offers two ways to achieve the same result.
-Pick the one that suits you best.Path A: Claude Desktop
+Pick the one that suits you best.Recommended: CLI + Voice

-~10 minutes · Easiest setupDownload Claude Desktop, connect your Slack workspace with one click, and start asking for summaries.
-No terminal or coding involved.
+~10 minutes · Quick setupDownload Claude Desktop, connect your Slack workspace with one click, and start asking for summaries.
+Quick results, but you will not build the CLI skills used in other tutorials.
+Claude Desktop is made by Anthropic — the same company behind Claude Code.

 How it works

-Path A: Claude Desktop Path B: Gemini CLI + MCP Both paths connect an AI assistant to your Slack workspace.
+Recommended: Gemini CLI + Voice Alternative: Claude Desktop Both paths connect an AI assistant to your Slack workspace.
 The AI reads the messages from your chosen channel, analyses the conversation, and produces a structured summary — all in seconds.What you will learn

 - Connect an AI tool to a real service (Slack) to access live data